AdaptivMCP/AdaptivMCP/Detailed_Tools.md

 Commit a specific set of files from the workspace and optionally push them.
 Use this for targeted commits that only include the files you specify.

-### compare_refs

-Compare two refs (base/head) using the GitHub compare API.
-This returns summaries of commits and file changes and is useful for answering "what changed between these refs?".

 ### create_branch